 That’s because procrastination results in two types of stress:

 - Stress from the constant nagging thought in the back of your mind that tells you to get something done

 - Stress from trying to finish something at the last minute

 What most people don’t realize is that the time you spend THINKING about doing something often takes longer and causes more stress than the actual doing of that thing.

-We’re stressed out as it is, so why do we continue to make our lives more miserable by procrastinating?
+You’re stressed out as it is, so why do you continue to make your life more miserable by procrastinating?
 In this post, I’m sharing the real reasons why you lack motivation, as well as tangible action steps you can take when you find yourself procrastinating.

 Instead of blaming our lack of doing on lack of motivation, it helps to really dig into the root of the problem.
 I’ve found that when I’m at my lowest motivation, it’s because of one of these things:

 1. I’m unsure of what to do.
 I’m unclear on the instructions for a task, or I can’t decide which direction to go with a project.

 2. I’m overwhelmed or tired.
 I already have 8,000 things to do, and this is one more thing I need to work on.
 I’m exhausted mentally, physically, and emotionally.